eitchtee/Spotilyrics/README.md

 ### How to Install
 **You can just download the executable [here](https://github.com/eitchtee/Spotilyrics/releases/latest)**

-Or if you prefer thing the hard way:
+Or if you prefer things the hard way:

 1. You will need Python 3.5(this is the version it is developed and tested on, altough it may work on Python 3.x)